-- Only use sod harvested, delivered, and installed within the same 48-hour period. - Do not place sod in extreme temperatures. - Prior to temporary or final sod placement, fine grade the base soil. - The first row of sod shall be laid in a straight-line perpendicular to the slopes with remaining rows placed parallel to and butted tightly against each other. - Lateral joints shall be staggered to promote more uniform growth and strength. - List Dates this method was utilized:
+- Only use sod harvested, delivered, and installed within the same 48-hour period. - Do not place sod in extreme temperatures. - Prior to temporary or final sod placement, fine grade the base soil. - The first row of sod shall be laid in a straight-line perpendicular to the slopes with remaining rows placed parallel to and butted tightly against each other. - Lateral joints shall be staggered to promote more uniform growth and strength. - This method will not be utilized